AdobeDocs/experience-manager-cloud-service.en/help/move-to-cloud-service/cloud-acceleration-manager/using-cam/readiness-phase.md

 1. Review and explore the Best Practices Analysis dashboard in CAM.
 Refer to the section below [Reviewing Best Practices Analysis Report](#analysis-report) for more details.

-### Reviewing Best Practices Analysis Report {#analysis-report}

-Explore the following cards available in the reports page:

    >[!NOTE]
    >Uploading a new report resets all the assessments.

-1. **Report Properties**:
-   This card provides information in report properties such as report date, duration, filters, upload date, and so on.

-1. **Report Overview**:

-   This card provides the report findings

-1. **Best Practices Assessment**

-1. **Migration Complexity Assessment**
+### Reviewing Best Practices Analysis Report {#analysis-report}

+Explore the following cards available in Best Practices Analysis Report page:

 >[!NOTE]
-   > Additionally, you have the capability to:
+> With each card, you have the capability to:
 >* click on each card to open its associated tab
 >* bookmark all report tabs (including filtering) for sharing or future retrieval
 >* use the details icon to view the details of each report finding

+#### Report Properties {#report-properties}

+This card provides information in report properties such as report date, duration, filters, upload date, and so on.

+#### Report Overview {#report-overview}

+This card provides the report findings

+#### Best Practices Assessment {#best-practices-assessment}

+This card provides an

+#### Migration Complexity Assessment {#migration.complexity-assessment}

+This card provides

 ## Using Planning and Setup Card {#planning-setup}